lachlan-ibm/ibmvia_autoconf/docs/index.rst

                         directory.

 - ``ISVA_MGMT_BASE_URL``
-                        This variable is the URL address that Verify Access Local Management Interface is responding on.
+                        This variable is the URL address that Verify Identity Access Local Management Interface is responding on.
 This should contain: the https scheme; the domain or IP address; and a port if not the standard (443) port. eg: ``https://127.0.0.2:9443``.